 Cinque Terre – The Seaside Coastal Dream

 The Cinque Terre is a collection of five small towns.
-All are clinging onto the steep rock face of this dramatic region.
+All are clinging to the steep rock face of this dramatic region.

-As quaint, colorful, and charming as you have read, Cinque Terre is one of the most popular cruise shore excursions.
-Walking to all five villages in one day is impossible, but there is a local train and regular small passenger ferries to boat visitors from village to village.
+Cinque Terre is one of the most popular cruise shore excursions.
+Walking to all five villages in one day is impossible, but there is a local train and regular small passenger ferries to boat visitors from town to village.